 Should I Workout With Sore Muscles?

-For non-athletes, it’s common to experience muscle soreness after gym workouts, especially if you’re just starting out with exercise or weight training or returning to exercise after break.
-Sometimes you may also feel your legs ache at night.
+For non-athletes, it's common to experience muscle soreness after gym workouts, especially if you’re just starting out with exercise or weight training or returning to exercise after break.
 It is usually not a cause of concern and fades after regular activity.

 There are several theories that can be attributed to the cause of sore muscles: